 If you mostly care about LaTeX output, the usual lowest common denominator amongst academic collaborators, one might be able to survive on Bibdesk or jabref or just editing a plain Bib(La)TeX file, but I for one could not bear to give up the browser integration of Zotero, which has saved innumerable hours of painstaking pointless typing, and can output BibTeX just fine for the use of Bibdesk lovers.

-🏗 Complain about the entire structure of citations in the electronic age (keep it short though, because everyone is tired of complaining about it, and at least it’s better than the general howling void of unsourced internet media.)
+🏗 Complain about the entire structure of citations in the electronic age (keep it short though, because everyone is tired of complaining about it, and at least it’s better than the general howling void of [unsourced internet mediaepistemic community.)

 🏗 Apologise for accidentally complaining at length despite my stated aim of keeping it short. 😏